While purchasing a grill used to be an easy task, these days, the grill market offers hundreds of brands and various types of grills.

 - Unable to sear due to low-temperature range

-- Pricey compared to most gas and charcoal grills
+- Pricey compared to most charcoal and gas grills

 The Weber Genesis II E-335 is a natural gas grill equipped with a sear station and a side burner.
 This allows various cooking styles; simmering your barbecue sauce or sauteing your veggies as your meat cooks.